Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/install-docker.rst

 Go to https://docs.docker.com/docker-for-mac/ and download Docker for Mac.
 It will install all you need to run Tuleap containers.

-You should also add the entry ``tuleap-web.tuleap-aio-dev.docker`` to your ``/etc/hosts``.

-    # contents of /etc/hosts
-    127.0.0.1       localhost tuleap-web.tuleap-aio-dev.docker
-    255.255.255.255 broadcasthost
-    ::1             localhost

 Install Docker Compose
 ----------------------